You spent 3.5 years on this??

 Muut has to be capable of scaling to terabytes of data, as well as billions of posts a month.
 It’s essential that the requirements to scale to that level are built in from the beginning, and since we use Redis as our primary data store it required some rather complex engineering to make it work as well as some rather intensive benchmarking and testing with huge data sets to verify.
 You can read more about our Redis use here.

 We also needed our infrastructure to be fully automated.
-We can’t have a huge ops team since it’s a free service.
+We can’t have a huge ops team.

 Here we are, now